bmpvieira/python101/slides/day4_functions_and_io/day4_functions.md

 # Purpose

-- Supose you have a protein sequence and want to find out the frequency of the "**W**" amino acid and its first position in the sequence.
+- Supose you have a protein sequence and want to find out the frequency of the "**W**" amino acid and all its positions in the sequence.

 ```python
 aa_sequence,position_list = "mgagkvikckaafwagkplwegevappkakapca",[]